About

 Updated: 9/29/2020

-These Brioche Cinnamon Rolls are the best pairing of bread and cinnamon that you could think of!
-The softest and richest bread dough, with swirls of extra cinnamony sugar – cinnamon rolls don’t get any better than this!
+These Brioche cinnamon rolls are the best pairing of bread and cinnamon that you could think of!
+The softest and richest bread dough, with swirls of extra cinnamony sugar, and topped with tangy cream cheese frosting!

 These truly are the best brioche cinnamon rolls ever!

-Close up of a girant brioche cinnamon roll on a white serving plate
+Close up of a big brioche cinnamon roll with cream cheese frosting on a white serving plate.

 Contents